Forsberg, Saros lead Predators to 3-1 win over Blue Jackets

 Boone Jenner had the goal for Columbus.

-Early in the third, Nashville won a defensive-zone faceoff and Forsberg skated into the Columbus zone on the left side.
+Early in the third, Nashville lost a defensive-zone faceoff but Forsberg recovered the puck and skated into the Columbus end.
 From the left faceoff dot, he snapped a wrist shot by goalie Joonas Korpisalo on the short side.

+With just a few spectators scattered throughout the building, Forsberg heard the cheers of a specific group.

+“We miss the fans.
+We want it to be rocking — 18,000 people getting wild for us,” Forsberg said.
+“I thought the people that were here, they did a great job.
+They were spread out pretty evenly throughout the building, and even the (team) doctors got excited when we scored.”

 Korpisalo finished with 32 saves.